 With both the hosted and the on-prem versions of Travis, you can configure the travis.yaml file to run ShiftLeft.
 The following YAML sample shows how you can modify the config file to obtain ShiftLeft, authenticate with ShiftLeft account, and run the code analysis process:

-You can set an environment variable with your Ci config token instead of explicitly providing it in your config script.
+Set an environment variable with your CI config token instead of explicitly providing it in your config script.

-When running in a production environment, we recommend that you use a CI token as the access token.
+When running in a production environment, we recommend using a CI token as the access token.
 You can create your CI token in the ShiftLeft Dashboard.